mmz-srf/hackathon-2020-team-65/README.md

 ## Thesis 1: A pandemic is economically a loose-loose scenario.
 Nobody wins, a global economy needs a global solution.
 Many countries regard it as national challenge to avoid and get out of NPI's quickly and to "win" in an international challenge.

-## Thesis 2: A simulation indicates it is more important to align NPIs across borders than trying to get out of NPI restrictions quick.
+## Thesis 2: A simulation indicates it is more important to align NPI's across borders than trying to get out of NPI restrictions quick.
 A simulation could show what would have happened if all countries had applied the same NPI's at the same time.
 Of course this is a thought experiment and does not consider cultural and political issues.
 Still for decision makers it could show it makes sense to align NPI's with your neighbor countries.